aws-samples/aws-emr-utilities/utilities/emr-on-eks-kyuubi/README.md

 # create a builder for multi-platform build
 docker buildx create --name kyuubi-builder --driver docker-container --bootstrap

-# make sure the docker daemon file(/etc/docker/daemon.json) has the following settings
+# make sure the docker daemon file(/etc/docker/daemon.json) has the following settings, if modify the file, restart the docker daemon

 #{
 #	"features": {